Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 ## Health checks

-The package provides an opt-in dead-letter health check, which can be registered as shown below.
+The package provides an opt-in dead-letter health check, which can be registered using `ServiceBusHealthCheckBuilderExtensions` as shown below:

 ```csharp
 services